automorphism88/snapraid-btrfs/README.md

 `snapraid-btrfs` to make snapshots of.
 At runtime, `snapraid-btrfs` will follow the following procedure to find snapper configs:

+- If the `--snapper-configs` or `--snapper-configs-file` command-line options are set, look at only the configs specified there, and no others.
-1. Look at filenames in `/etc/snapper/configs` (or an alternate directory specified by setting the `SNAPPER_CONFIG_DIR` environment variable) to get the names of snapper configs.
+- Else, look at filenames in `/etc/snapper/configs` (or an alternate directory specified by setting the `SNAPPER_CONFIG_DIR` environment variable) to get the names of snapper configs.
 This directory should be readable by the user running `snapraid-btrfs`, but the files inside it need not be.
-2. For each config found, attempt to read the `SUBVOLUME` variable using `snapper get-config`.
+- For each config found, attempt to read the `SUBVOLUME` variable using `snapper get-config`.
 If this command fails (generally because the user is not included in `ALLOW_USERS` or `ALLOW_GROUPS`), skip the config.
-3. If successful in reading `SUBVOLUME`, attempt to find a matching data drive in the SnapRAID configuration file.
+- If successful in reading `SUBVOLUME`, attempt to find a matching data drive in the SnapRAID configuration file.
+- If configs are specified with `--snapper-configs` or `--snapper-configs-file` then `snapraid-btrfs` expects them all to match data drives in the SnapRAID configuration file, and will display an error message and exit if `snapper get-config` fails or `SUBVOLUME` does not match.

 `snapraid-btrfs` will ignore any data drives which it does not find corresponding snapper configs for (in other words, the live filesystem will be